-- 818 Can Great Seneca Accounting protect its data from PIN or password sharing? - 819 Many individuals choose to share the PIN or password to unlock their personal device with family - 820 members.
-This creates a scenario where a nonemployee can access the device, the work applications, - 821 and therefore the work data.
+Can Great Seneca Accounting protect its data from PIN or password sharing?

+Many individuals choose to share the PIN or password to unlock their personal device with family members.
+This creates a scenario where a non-employee can access the device, the work applications, and, therefore, the work data.

-- 823 Overall likelihood: moderate - 824 Justification: Even though employees are conditioned almost constantly to protect their work - 825 passwords, personal device PINs and passwords are not always protected with that same level of - 826 security.
-Anytime individuals share a password or PIN, there is increased risk that it might be exposed or - 827 compromised. - 828 Level of impact: very high - 829 Justification: If a malicious actor can bypass a device lock and gain access to the device, they can 830 potentially access sensitive corporate data. - 831 BYOD-specific threat: The passcode of an individual's personal mobile device is more likely to be shared - 832 among family and/or friends to provide access to applications (e.g., games).
-Although sharing passcodes - 833 may be convenient for personal reasons, this increases the risk of an unauthorized individual gaining - 834 access to enterprise data through a personal device.
+Justification: Even though employees are conditioned almost constantly to protect their work passwords, personal device PINs and passwords are not always protected with that same level of security.
+Anytime individuals share a password or PIN, there is an increased risk that it might be exposed or compromised.

+Level of impact: very high

+Justification: If a malicious actor can bypass a device lock and gain access to the device, they can potentially access sensitive corporate data.

+BYOD-specific threat: The passcode of an individual's personal mobile device is more likely to be shared among family and/or friends to provide access to applications (e.g., games).
+Although sharing passcodes may be convenient for personal reasons, this increases the risk of an unauthorized individual gaining access to enterprise data through a personal device.

-F.5 Identification of Vulnerabilities and Predisposing Conditions 835
+F.5 Identification of Vulnerabilities and Predisposing Conditions

-- 836 In this section we identify vulnerabilities and predisposing conditions that increase the likelihood that - 837 identified threat events will result in adverse impacts for Great Seneca Accounting.
-We list each - 838 vulnerability or predisposing condition in Table F-3, along with the corresponding threat events and - 839 ratings of threat pervasiveness.
-More details on threat event ratings can be found in Appendix Section F.3. - 840
+In this section we identify vulnerabilities and predisposing conditions that increase the likelihood that identified threat events will result in adverse impacts for Great Seneca Accounting.
+We list each vulnerability or predisposing condition in Table F-3, along with the corresponding threat events and ratings of threat pervasiveness.
+More details on threat event ratings can be found in Appendix Section F-3.